MirrorNetworking/Mirror/doc/Articles/FAQ.md

 - As the scenes will most likely reset,along with players respawning, you now need to set player position back to your stored one that was saved either via checkpoints, or in the disconnect detection callback.
 - Cover all this up with a UI, saying please wait.

-Depending on what your game is like, it'l either be easy or difficult to add the work-around.
+Depending on what your game is like, it'll either be easy or difficult to add the work-around.
 An example of these are:
 - (easier) A game only needing player position data such as "Fall Guys".
 - (difficult) Forge of Empires, a game where created objects are placed, soldiers, vehicles, various other crafts and upgrades, all with their own levels/stats.